umarhassan-mitodl/sts.s28-fall-2005/content/pages/readings.md

 title: Readings
 uid: cde99f95-7b7a-3f5d-a215-411e6e5683fc
 ---
-This page presents the full reading list for this class as well as a calendar of the [reading assignments](https://ocw-studio.odl.mit.edu/sites/sts-s28-godzilla-and-the-bullet-train-technology-and-culture-in-modern-japan-fall-2005/type/page/edit/cde99f95-7b7a-3f5d-a215-411e6e5683fc/#Reading_Assignments) for each lecture.
+This page presents the full reading list for this class as well as a calendar of the {{% resource_link "bff8b72f-0564-45da-9d12-f3df92d036da" "reading assignments" %}} for each lecture.

 ## Required Texts